 (1) Nursing services.

-(A) A registered nurse (RN), licensed by the State of Texas, who has at least 18 months experience in hemodialysis obtained within the last 24 months and has successfully completed the orientation and skills education described in subsection (f) of this section, must be available whenever dialysis treatments are in progress in a client's home.
-The agency administrator must designate a qualified alternate to this registered nurse.
+(A) An RN , licensed by the State of Texas, who has at least 18 months experience in hemodialysis obtained within the last 24 months and has successfully completed the orientation and skills education described in subsection (f) of this section, must be available whenever dialysis treatments are in progress in a client's home.
+The agency administrator must designate a qualified alternate to this RN.

-(B) Dialysis services must be supervised by an RN who meets the qualifications for a supervising nurse as set out in §97.244(c)(2) of this title (relating to Administrator Qualifications and Conditions and Supervising Nurse Qualifications).
+(B) Dialysis services must be supervised by an RN who meets the qualifications for a supervising nurse as set out in §558.244(c)(2) of this title (relating to Administrator Qualifications and Conditions and Supervising Nurse Qualifications).